syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 ### DataFormValueConverter attribute

-Specifies the Converter type which converts the original value in different format or as different value.
+Specifies the Converter type, which converts the original value in a different format or as a different value.

 {% tabs %}
 {% highlight  attribute}